OpenTermsArchive/contrib-versions/Duckduckgo/Privacy Policy.md

-Check out our illustrated search privacy guides at donttrack.us and dontbubble.us. **DuckDuckGo does not collect or share personal information.** That is our privacy policy in a nutshell.
+Privacy Check out our illustrated search privacy guides at donttrack.us and dontbubble.us. **DuckDuckGo does not collect or share personal information.** That is our privacy policy in a nutshell.
 The rest of this page tries to explain why you should care.

 *   Why You Should Care - Search Leakage
 *   Why You Should Care - Search History